phingofficial/phing/README.md

          $ docker run --rm phing/phing:3.0 -v /home/foo:/opt -f /opt/build.xml

-## Running the (unit) tests

-  To successfully run all Phing tests, the following conditions have to be met:

-  * PEAR installed, channel "pear.phing.info" discovered
-  * Packages "python-docutils" and "subversion" installed
-  * php.ini setting "phar.readonly" set to "Off"

-  Then, perform the following steps (on a clone/fork of Phing):

-         $ composer install
-         $ cd test
-         $ ../bin/phing

 ## Documentation

   Documentation is available in various formats in the *docs/docbook5/en/output*